 Reduce Maintenance Risk

 When a mobile clinic is owned, the owner is responsible for all maintenance and repair costs beyond the OEM warranty.
-In our lease financing contract, maintenance and repair costs remain with Mission Mobile Medical (we finance in-house, no third party).
+In our lease financing, all maintenance and repair risk remains with Mission Mobile Medical (no third parties here).

 Prove Sustainability

 New programs may or may not want to make a large investment until proving a program is sustainable.
-Leasing a mobile clinic for one or two years prior to making a purchase mitigates that risk.
+Leasing a mobile clinic for one or two years prior to making a purchase will mitigate that risk.

 Improve Cash Flow